moderngl/moderngl-window/docs/guide/basic_usage.rst

 into a unified system so the user can switch between different window types without altering the code.

-Window libraries are not perfect and may at times work suboptimally on some platforms.
+Window libraries are not perfect and may at times work sub-optimally on some platforms.
 They might also have different performance profiles.
 The ability switch between window types by just changing a config value can be an advantage.